mikeonslow/elm-workshop/part7/README.md

 - `selectedItemId : Maybe Int` which is similar to `selectedCategoryId` in that it tracks which `Item` the user has selected and uses a `Maybe Int` (for the same reason given above).

-As we've done before when we updated the `Model` defintion, we need to also update our `initialModel` function.
+As we've done before when we updated the `Model` definition, we need to also update our `initialModel` function.
-Let's replace our `initialModel` defintion with the following:
+Let's replace our `initialModel` definition with the following:

 ```
 initialModel : String -> Model